mozilla/standards-positions/CONTRIBUTING.md

 advocate for a specification is using the appropriate standards body's discussion mechanisms, not here.

+We expect that cited resources (such as an explainer or proposed specification) include all the information necessary to understand the proposal: the problem that is being addressed or use-cases of interest; the shape of the proposed solution; an explanation of how the proposal addresses the problem; and how the proposal might affect the system as a whole.
+Issues should only provide a high-level summary of this information in a couple of sentences at most.

 Please focus your comments on bringing new information about a specification; if you want to express support for adopting a specification, the best way to do that is using [Github reactions](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) on the